duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 [requests spec](https://www.relishapp.com/rspec/rspec-rails/docs/request-specs/request-spec)
 are used for full stack testing without stubbing.
-It is faster than system but can not use capybara...
+It is faster than system but can not use javascript...
 Usually for oauth (doorkeeper gem).
 If request is not performed (`get` `xhr`) than something is different (current user is not initialized, or something).